 Philosophy, Ph.D.
 (School of Humanities)

 UCI’s Philosophy Department is committed to providing students a well-rounded graduate education, including central areas of contemporary philosophy and a solid foundation in the history of philosophy.
 Those with interests in mathematics, the natural sciences, or the social sciences are encouraged to take courses in Logic and Philosophy of Science and to include LPS faculty members on their dissertation committees.
-The cooperative two-track program provides students the benefits of faculty expertise in a host of areas.
+Our cooperative two-track program provides students the benefits of faculty expertise in a host of areas.

 There is no set number of courses required for the Philosophy track, so that work can be tailored to the individual student’s needs and interests.
 However, as a prerequisite for the Ph.D., every student is required to have some experience in teaching.
 Before students receive their first appointment as TAs in this department, they must complete the TA training program offered by UCI's Division of Teaching Excellence and Innovation.